-The Tasmanian Devil once lived on mainland Australia, but is now only found on our island state of Tasmania.
+The Tasmanian Devil once lived on mainland Australia, but is now only found in the wild on our island state of Tasmania.
 An 80 per cent reduction in sightings of the Tasmanian Devil in the past 20 years tells us the population is in rapid decline.

 The survival of Tasmanian Devils is seriously threatened by Devil Facial Tumour Disease which develops rapidly and is fatal.

 Once the highly infectious cancerous tumours appear around the mouth, face and neck, the Devils generally die within three to six months.

 The other threat is cars (and their drivers) killing them on the roads.

 The plan for fighting extinction